danask/GMS/README.md

 ### 1. Raspberry PI to collect the data
 collects data source from sensors
 - DHT
-- PIR
+- PIR (motion sensor)
 - Camera
+- Step-moter
+- LED-Buzzer
+- 2Line-LCD
+- RFID

-### 2. Firebase Database and Storage for storing the data
+### 2. MongoDB, Firebase Database and Storage for storing the data
 NoSQL database and file storage in the cloud

 ### 3. GMS Web Server for managing the whole system
 Communication between back-end (Spring MVC) to front-end (Angular) via API calls **Features**